RohithAthrey/VisAnatomy/example_browser_interface/README.md

 ## Running Flask app
 Finally, run ```flask run``` in the terminal to start an instance of the flask app.
 The interface should now be accessible in your browser at ```http://127.0.0.1:5000``` or ```http://localhost:5000```

+You can add or modify the flask environment variables in the .flaskenv file.